Architecture

 When a developer signs into Juno's console using Internet Identity (1), the console backend retrieves the developer's mission control (2).
 This information is then sent back to the developer's browser, where they can manage their mission control and satellite (3).

-A satellite is a smart contract deployed on the Internet Computer, compiled into WebAssembly (WASM) code.
+A satellite refers to a smart contract deployed on the Internet Computer and compiled into WebAssembly (WASM) code.

-It contains stable memory, permission checks, and other Juno abstractions that serve as endpoints that can be queried by developers and users.
+It acts as a comprehensive entity, encompassing memory, permission checks, and other Juno abstractions.
+These satellites serve as endpoints that developers and users can query for various functionalities.

 Once deployed and accessible to your users, a satellite operates similarly to a typical web flow.
 Users can interact directly with it or make authorized calls once they have logged in.
 Although a satellite is a smart contract, its behavior is similar to a regular web application.